-14.2.1 Where any plan, photograph, model or other exhibit not covered by the scale prescribed by these Rules is purchased or prepared by any party for the purpose of tendering to the Court, the Court may allow the actual cost of purchasing or preparing such exhibit.
+- 14.2.1 Where any plan, photograph, model or other exhibit not covered by the scale prescribed by these Rules is purchased or prepared by any party for the purpose of tendering to the Court, the Court may allow the actual cost of purchasing or preparing such exhibit. - 14.2.2 Where any fees have been paid to the Court in accordance with the scale prescribed in the Environment, Resources and Development Court Regulations 1993 or where liability to pay such fees either has been or is likely to be incurred, the Court may allow the amount of such fees. - 14.2.3 Where a witness has attended the Court for the purpose of giving evidence, the Court may allow fees payable to such witness upon any of the following bases: - (a) where the witness was accepted by the Court as an expert witness in a recognised profession or trade, or would have been likely to have been accepted if called, the witness shall be allowed a fee of such amount per hour necessarily attended at Court, as is reasonable having regard to the profession or trade;

-- 14.2.2 Where any fees have been paid to the Court in accordance with the scale prescribed in the Environment, Resources and Development Court Regulations 1993 or where liability to pay such fees either has been or is likely to be incurred, the Court may allow the amount of such fees. - 14.2.3 Where a witness has attended the Court for the purpose of giving evidence, the Court may allow fees payable to such witness upon any of the following bases: - (a) where the witness was accepted by the Court as an expert witness in a recognised profession or trade, or would have been likely to have been accepted if called, the witness shall be allowed a fee of such amount per hour necessarily attended at Court, as is reasonable having regard to the profession or trade; - (b) where a witness was accepted by the Court as an expert witness in a recognised profession or trade, or would have been likely to have been so accepted if called, the Court may allow any reasonable costs properly incurred by a party in obtaining from such witness any report on matters relevant to the proceedings before the Court; - (c) where a witness is not an expert witness but attends the Court for the purpose of giving evidence relevant to the proceedings before the Court, the witness shall be allowed a fee of \$30.00 per hour necessarily attended or such greater amount as is reasonable; and - (d) where a witness incurs travelling expenses for the purpose of attending Court, the fee payable to such witness may include such amount as the Court thinks reasonable to reimburse to the witness such expenses. - 14.2.4 Such out of pocket expenses as are not otherwise provided for herein which have been properly incurred, as the Court shall allow.
+(b) where a witness was accepted by the Court as an expert witness in a recognised profession or trade, or would have been likely to have been so accepted if called, the Court may allow any reasonable costs properly incurred by a party in obtaining from such witness any report on matters relevant to the proceeding before the Court;